MicrosoftDocs/VBA-Docs/Language/How-to/create-a-procedure.md

 # Create a procedure

-Code within a [module](../Glossary/vbe-glossary.md#module) is organized into[procedures](../Glossary/vbe-glossary.md#procedure).
+Code within a [module](../Glossary/vbe-glossary.md#module) is organized into [procedures](../Glossary/vbe-glossary.md#procedure).
 A procedure tells the application how to perform a specific task.
 Use procedures to divide complex code tasks into more manageable units.

 ### To create a procedure by writing code